drhsqlite/pikchr/doc/userman.md

 Pikchr, layout direction changes and variable definitions that occur within a container continue to be in effect after the container.

+# Object Stacking Order

+Objects are normally drawn in the order in which they are defined.
+Thus objects that are toward the end of the script that overlap with objects near the beginning will appear to be on top.

+Sometimes it is desirable for a later object to appear to be behind an early object.
+This is useful, for example, when using a box to form a colored background for a group of prior objects.
+The ["`behind`" attribute](./behind.md) with a argument that is the label for any prior object can be added to cause the object that holds the behind attribute to be drawn before the object that the behind attribute references.

 # Summary And Conclusion

 Though based on the decades-old PIC language, Pikchr itself is a relatively